Types of Life Vests To Wear Kayaking

 Unlike the other vests, these life jackets require more maintenance and do not provide any of the benefits that the other vests do.
 An inflatable life jacket, for example, will not turn you over to assist breathing, and it has less floatation than a personal flotation device.

 When using an inflatable life jacket, you need to be fully conscious to survive.
 You can choose between two types of kayaking vests, and some vests have a CO2 system that automatically inflates but can also be raised manually.

 Other vests can only be inflated manually by pulling a toggle.
 It is not recommended to use these vests because they aren't as safe as the other two.
 You might be able to consider one of these kayak vests if you are a great swimmer and aren't kayaking in rough water.

 Inflatable vests cannot be used for the following:

 Despite its affordability and ease of purchase, this vest does not compromise safety.
-Paddling with this vest is made more comfortable by its high-positioned bubble foam back, and you are not restricted when paddling with its fully open sides and adjustable side belts.
+Paddling with this vest is made more comfortable by its high-positioned bubble foam back, and you are not restricted when floating with its fully open sides and adjustable side belts.